btubbs/wsgi-jwt-session/README.md

 ## In-browser usage

 Obviously, a user's browser will not have access to your secret key, so it cannot check the cookie's signature.
-So your client side code should only trust the cookie values if they were returned over https.
 The [jwt-decode](https://github.com/auth0/jwt-decode) Javascript library is designed for this use case.
 It ignores the token's signature, and just gives you back the payload.
 You can use it like this:

     function getCookie(name) {
       var value = "; " + document.cookie;